-There’s something about the energy in a big room full of entrepreneurial minds who are networking and sharing their experiences of crafting a career out of a passion and being successful in business.
-It’s extremely inspiring and motivates you to go back to your office and work towards your passion and dreamy lifestyle of abundance and balance (perhaps from the shores of some idyllic beach).
+There’s something pretty awesome about the energy in a room full of creatives who are sharing their experiences of crafting a career out of a passion and being successful in business.
+It’s extremely inspiring and motivates you to go back to your studio and take care of business.

-Usually the first thing you do after a networking event is go through the handful of business cards you acquired from rubbing shoulders and talking biz.
 There’s generally an array of beautiful card stock, clever designs and stunning print finishes.
 You then stumble across the one where you felt you really connected in the brief conversation with its owner.
-The business card is totally on brand and you excitedly start typing www. in your browser to pull up their website only to be confronted with a dreary, confusing mess that you can’t un-see.
-It totally ruins your first impression and leaves you questioning your better judgement and if you actually could do business with this person.
+The business card is totally on brand and you excitedly start typing www. in your browser to pull up their website… only to be confronted with a dreary, confusing mess that you can’t un-see.
+It totally ruins your first impression and leaves you questioning your better judgement and why there’s such disconnect.

 There’s nothing worse than being given a really cool business card only to be disappointed by an outdated or irrelevant website – or worse, being redirected to a Facebook business page.

 Networking is the basics of business, whether it be at a specific event or just an accidental meeting, building business relationships is essential for your brand to grow.
-In these face-to-face meetings it’s deemed regular conduct to have a business card to exchange with your basic contact details.
-But truth be told, what we’re really looking for on the back of these aesthetically pleasing pieces of cardboard, is the URL of their website in hope of getting to know them more before we pick up the phone.
+Although we’re heading more and more into a digital age, in these face-to-face meetings it’s still considered practical to have a business card to hand over with your basic contact details.
+But what we’re really looking for on the back of these aesthetically pleasing pieces of cardboard, is the URL of their website in hope of getting to know more before we reach out.

 With that in mind, here are a few points on why your website is mightier than your business card:

 Websites are globally accessible and do all of the heavy lifting for you (even while you sleep!).
-Customers like to investigate before they invest so people are more inclined to check out your website and learn more about your business before jumping on the phone or shooting through an email enquiry to make initial contact.
-Having a great website that truly represents your brand will start to warm up your crowd, ensuring that email or phone call will come through.
+Customers like to do their research before they buy so people are more inclined to check out your website and learn more about your business before jumping on the phone or shooting through an email.
+Having a great website that truly aligns with your brand will start to warm up your crowd, increasing your chances of the potential customer taking the next step.

 Marketing is key to the success of any business but it doesn’t have to cost a fortune.
-By utilising the many tricks and features available on your website you greatly increase engagement and your marketing efforts.
-At minimum, your website should feature an email opt-in to your newsletter or a sales funnel to a promotion.
-This allows you to gain loyal followers build your e-newsletter list — which is the most invaluable tool because you own it, not some third-party company.
+By building in essential marketing features to your website you greatly increase engagement and your marketing efforts.
+At a minimum, your website should feature an opt-in to your e-newsletter.
+This allows you to gain loyal followers and build your list — which is perhaps your business’ most valuable tool because you own it, not some third-party company.

-In a consumerist society, people’s buying choices are based on trust.
-With online marketing you can target a specific audience for individual promotions and increase and monitor your conversion ratios.
-By offering your expertise and valuable resources through your website and newsletter, you’re setting the foundation for marketing success.
+In a consumerist society, people’s buying habits are based on trust.
+With online marketing, you can target a specific audience for individual promotions and increase and monitor your conversion rates.
+By offering your expertise and valuable resources through your website and newsletter, you’re setting up a solid foundation for marketing success.

 One of the most integral abilities of a website is that it’s a hub for gathering instant feedback.
 Whether positive or negative, customers can easily get in touch through forms and direct email links.
 This is an invaluable resource in making sure you’re staying true to your brand and serving your ideal customers.

 Your website is the perfect platform to start warming up your crowd by displaying your expertise, highlighting feature products and services, and showcasing your portfolio.
 Building brand awareness helps to take the user connection a step further.
-With a business card, you’re limited with the amount of personality and information you can display but your website is the perfect opportunity to expand on that and showcase your brand for what it truly is.
+With a business card, you’re limited with the amount of personality and information you can display but your website is the perfect opportunity to expand on that and showcase your brand’s personality.

 One of the greatest features of your website is perhaps the ability to extract analytics and data to keep track of where your potential customers are located, how long they spent on your site, which products or services get the most clicks etc. Tracking user habits can help you refine your packages and services and target your marketing efforts towards your ideal customers.
 By analysing your SEO data and implementing a bit of strategy into your business, it will help ensure you hold your own in a competitive market.

-Websites are dynamic in content compared to a static business cards; they’re interactive and can provide an unlimited amount of information compared to a small piece of cardboard.
-Don’t get me wrong, there’s nothing quite like handling a beautiful card stock that’s been meticulously designed and adorned with aesthetically pleasing embellishments such as letterpress, foil printing or splashes of colour.
+Websites allow content to be dynamic compared to a static business card—websites are interactive and can provide an unlimited amount of information compared to a small piece of cardboard.
+Don’t get me wrong, I absolutely love handling a beautiful card stock that’s been meticulously designed and adorned with aesthetically pleasing embellishments such as letterpress, foil printing or splashes of colour.
 But what if there’s a print error or you change your phone number?
-Your website is mightier because it can adapt and grow with your brand without having to worry about reprinting and informing your contacts every time you update your information.
+Your website wins here because it can adapt and grow with your brand without you having to worry about reprinting any time the information changes.

 If you’re relying solely on the good ol’ fashioned business-card-exchange to bring in consistent paying customers you may need to revise your marketing plan a little.
 User buying habits have become quite picky because of how spoilt we’ve become by pretty, shiny, easily accessible things.
-If you don’t have a website — or if you have a website that doesn’t work wonders for your brand — you run the risk of being overlooked for your competition and deemed unprofessional in your industry.
+If you don’t have a website, or if you have a website that doesn’t work wonders for your brand, you run the risk of losing out to your competition.

 Who is Rabble Rouse Creative?